Ages 11 – 14

 Before and After School care available from 7:00 a.m. – 6:00 p.m.

 The academically challenging Middle School Curriculum at Fraser Woods Montessori inspires creative thinking and academic skills.
 A passionate team of departmental teachers create a sense of awe as they engage students in a variety of discussions about literature, historical origins, conflict and resolutions.
 Students learn, practice, and master a variety of writing techniques as they find their own voice.
-Math materials that began in the Lower School are now replaced with the use of textbooks to work with pre-algebra and algebra.
-An engaging sciences curriculum provides students with investigations in both the laboratory and the field.
+Math materials that began in the Primary level are now replaced with the use of textbooks to work with pre-algebra and algebra.
+An engaging science curriculum provides students with investigations in both the laboratory and the field.

 The Middle School Adolescent